garethhay/SmartzoneAPI/README.md

 ## login_getzone.py

 This will return all the configured zones on the cluster and print them out.
-At the end of the script you end up with a list of lists called `cleaned_zones`.
+The script will output a list of lists called `cleaned_zones`.

 Format of the lists are: